-As LeanCode was named the Clutch Leader for B2B Companies in Poland in the first half of pandemic driven 2020, we couldn’t be happier.
-In those turbulent times proving ourselves as the reliable and worth recommending partner meant tons for us.
-However, it also made us think about the reasons why are our clients willing to refer our services in such a competitive environment, with dozens of other great agencies working just behind the corner.
+As LeanCode was named the Clutch Leader for B2B Companies in Poland in the first half of pandemic-driven 2020, we couldn’t be happier.
+In those turbulent times, we proved ourselves as the reliable and worth recommending partner meant tons for us.
+However, it also made us think about why our clients are willing to refer our services in such a competitive environment, with dozens of other great agencies working just behind the corner.

 We are entrepreneurs.
 We had startups before.
 We’ve exited.

-Being awarded the Top Developer Prize by Clutch we now in retrospect understand that those three ingredients: empathy towards the client, great business analyzing skills and amazing team working in SCRUM were decisive to where we are right now and are the fundaments of our culture.
+Being awarded the Top Developer Prize by Clutch, we now understand that those three ingredients: empathy towards the client, great business analyzing skills, and amazing team working in SCRUM were decisive to where we are right now and are the fundaments of our culture.

 No reviews yet!